 From the Solar System to the Universe: An Introduction to Astrophysics and Cosmology

 The Solar System.
 Black holes.
 Galaxy clusters.
 Quasars.
 The closer we look at these and other astrophysical objects, the more mysteries we uncover.
-This course will provide an introduction to topics of active research in astrophysics and cosmology, travelling from our galaxy to furthest reaches of the Universe.
-Along the way we will explore objects like black holes, quasars, neutron stars, galaxy clusters, and pulsars.
+This course will provide an introduction to topics of active research in astrophysics and cosmology, traveling from our galaxy to the furthest reaches of the Universe.
+Along the way, we will explore objects like black holes, quasars, neutron stars, galaxy clusters, and pulsars.

 The course will feature guest talks by members of the Department of Physics.
 To elucidate concepts we will encounter in the course, staff from the Department of Physics' instructional laboratory courses will provide in-class demonstrations.
 Time and weather permitting, we will also visit on-campus observatories.